 Using the input and ideas from the group, the animal’s image is removed through writing, drawing and scribbling etc, by the group until the original drawing has become faded away enough to suggest its ecological status.

 So, the closer the drawing is to vanishing- the closer the animal is to extinction in reality!
 It is a literal reminder that one day we may not be able to see these animals anymore.

 These collaborative drawings act as a sounding board for the groups’ input and what people choose to add to the artwork is entirely up to them- it can be absolutely anything!

 The underlying message here is that whilst people are so preoccupied with our own concerns and how various factors are affecting our own lives- these animals are disappearing because of the impact of humanity.

-The Large Flying Fox, 2020.
+The Giant Flying Fox, 2020.
 Charcoal and acrylic on canvas.
 180 x 160 cm.
-Online group collaboration.
+Online collaborative piece.

 The Ground Pangolin, 2020.
 Charcoal and acrylic on plywood.
 62 x 77 cm.
-Online group colaboration.
+Online collaborative piece.

 The Chimpanzee, 2020.
 Charcoal and acrylic on canvas.
 148 x 128 cm.
 Online collaborative piece.